LiamRiddell/Stremio-Server-Raspberry-PI/README.md

 # Stremio-Server-Raspberry-PI
 Here is a guide on setting up a streaming server for Stremio which is accessible on the local network and the PI itself.
-This works should work for pretty much any device with web browser.
+This should work for any device with web browser.

 ## 1. Install Docker
 You will need docker for this as it allows us to host `stremio-server`